DinoChiesa/get-gcp-access-token/README.md

    }
    ```

+That is all one-time setup stuff.
+Now, as often as you need to create a token, run these steps:

-9. invoke the node script using that key
+1. invoke the node script specifying the downloaded key file
    ```
    cd getTokenWithServiceAccount
    npm install